shama/dontkry.com/src/documents/posts/code/browserify-and-the-universal-module-definition.html.md

 Stop worrying and use a build tool.
 Pick whatever module definition you like.
 Then transform the modules as you build.

 ### What About Those Who Don't Want to Use a Build Tool?
 Too bad for them.
 Think about the audience you're catering to.
 They are copying and pasting your module into files and adding a bunch of script tags to their page.
 Those users should have no problem also modifying your module to fit their needs.
-If anything by not catering to that use care you're doing them a favor by pushing them to a better workflow.
+If anything by not catering to that use case you're doing them a favor by pushing them to a better workflow.

 ## [Browserify](http://browserify.org/)
 [Browserify](http://browserify.org/) is a great build tool for this.
 Through transforms it enables you to consume any module.